Vyral/dan-mumm/_posts/2019-08-23-your-august-2019-real-estate-market-update.md

 {% include pullquote.html %}

-**Ultimately, there’s no real cause for concern.** Another important thing to note is that interest rates are very, very low right now: everyone with a mortgage should consider refinancing to lock in a low rate.
+**Ultimately, there’s no real cause for concern.** Another important thing to note is that interest rates are very, very low right now: Everyone with a mortgage should consider refinancing to lock in a low rate.
 I just did it myself, in fact.

 As a final note, understand that **a home’s condition is becoming increasingly significant to buyers.** Two or three years ago, if a property was priced correctly, its condition wasn’t too important.
 Today, however, even lower-priced properties need to be in good condition to sell quickly.
 Buyers are having a tough time seeing past a home that doesn’t look its best, so it’s beneficial for sellers to consider staging, recarpeting, and adding a fresh coat of paint before they put it on the market.